azat-co/practicalnode/chapter12/chapter12.md

 The example of this `module.exports` as a class pattern is the OAuth module ([source code](https://github.com/ciaranj/node-oauth/blob/master/lib/oauth.js#L9)).

-The `module.exports` as an object pattern similar to the first pattern (functional), only without the constructor.
+The `module.exports` as an object pattern is similar to the first pattern (functional), only without the constructor.
 It may be useful for defining constants, locales, and other settings:

 ```js
 module.exports = {